xiao-mantou/GamingTweaks/README.md

 ### SSD

 Setting `fsutil behavior set disablelastaccess 1` still needs to be done manually.
 There is research on this available [here](https://translate.google.com/translate?hl=en&sl=ja&u=http://blog.livedoor.jp/nichepcgamer/archives/1071061265.html&prev=search).

+### RAM (Game stutter)

+Some games might random stutter because Windows tries to free some resources (more or less good) which might causes game stutters.
+A more detailed explanation can be found to the issue over [here](https://forums.guru3d.com/threads/fix-game-stutter-on-win-10-1703-1803.420251/page-12#post-5590635).
+Possible workarounds in form from batch files or small utilities can be found [here](https://forums.guru3d.com/threads/fix-game-stutter-on-win-10-1703-1803.420251/).